ggofri/advent_of_elixir/README.md

 **Experience Level**: Beginner in Elixir (learning as I go!)
 **Total Challenges**: 500 puzzles (10 years * 25 days * 2 challenges per day)
-**Documentation**: Full journey documented across social platforms **Mandatory rule**: Each challenge should have it's own tests passing to be considered as done
+**Documentation**: Full journey documented across social platforms **Mandatory rule**: Each challenge should have its own tests passing to be considered as done

 ## 🚀 Follow My Journey